LukeGrahamLandry/franca/devlog.md

 - split worker.fr into the backend part and the frontend part so other programs using the backend don't have to awkwardly import something from the compiler.
 - quest for the bug
 - rename alloc() to alloc_uninit so the more dangerous one doesn't have a nicer name. tedious!
+- make sure the lambas in `a || b` and `while => a {` get flagged as WasLambdaLiteral
+- got rid of O.assert. easy to bring it back if i actually want to use it for something.
+- move trace_(start, prev, return) out of the backend to just be asm in the library. similar reasoning to syscalls: the infrastructure required to use them to print useful stack traces is so much that there's no point in providing the instruction when you can just do it yourself with barely any extra work. and the speed hit of not inlining trace_start which is you use exactly once when you're already crashing super doesn't matter.

 ## (Aug 12)